qwerty12/X250-Hackintosh/README.md

 #### Setting the default OS to boot into on startup

-You can of course edit config.plist to your heart's content, but the config.plist and Clover honours the choice made from the Startup Disk Preference Pane.
+You can of course edit config.plist to your heart's content, but the config.plist here, and Clover of course, honours the choice made from the Startup Disk Preference Pane.
 There is the `LastBootedVolume` option available too.

 #### Better mouse and keyboard settings

-The keyboard layout in use should preferably be the PC variant of whatever keyboard layout you have.
+The keyboard layout in use should preferably be the PC variant of whatever keyboard layout you currently have set.

 From the Trackpad Preference Pane, set secondary click to "click in bottom right corner" if you want to have the trackpad's buttons actually perform a right-click in addition to having a left-click option.
 I don't think the gestures there work; you're meant to go to the keyboard settings, edit a shortcut for something and perform your desired swipe action.